moinsy/objectdetection_capstone/README.md

 - **create_test_result_data.py**, creates a json file at 'data/test_images_result.json', which consists of predicted values of all the test images.

-- **evaluate_mAP.py**, uses the json file to compare with actual ground truth values, calculates the Mean Average Precision (mAP)
+- **evaluate_mAP.py**, uses the 'data/test_images_result.json' file to compare with actual ground truth values, calculates the Mean Average Precision (mAP)

 - **object_detection.py**, runs the object detection using the frozen model, it takes IMAGE_URL or IMAGE_NAME, to pass IMAGE_NAME, test images needs to be downloaded, as the path directs to 'data/test/resized_images'.

-- **object_detection_demo.ipynp**, notebook, which contains object detection demo with output.
+- **object_detection_demo.ipynb**, notebook, which contains object detection demo with output.

 The training and evaluation was run through tensorflow object detection api, from its source folder, using commands present in 'data/commands' file.